 This revolution has not occurred without a good bit of serious controversy.
-Perhaps the one area that has become the biggest battlefront is copyright.
-A copyright is the right to control an original fixed expression referred to as a “work.”
+Perhaps the one area that has become the most significant battlefront is copyright.
+A copyright is the right to control an original creative expression we call a “work.”
 In the case of the web, the classic example would be a song.
 The artist that creates that song has the right to copy it as they see fit.
 If anyone else copies the song without the consent of the artist, they are guilty of copyright infringement.

 The web is the ideal forum for free speech.
 One only has to look at the Arab Spring to realize there is more than a nominal amount of truth to this notion.
-That being said, the web is also perhaps the biggest forum for copyright infringement in the history of mankind.
+Still, the web is also perhaps the most prominent forum for copyright infringement in the history of humankind.
 People think nothing of posting copies of copyrighted materials such as songs, books, art, photos and what have you.
 Indeed, there have been multimillion-dollar sites such as Napster set up for the express purpose of facilitating such posting!

 The Digital Millennium Copyright Act brings order to the chaos surrounding copyright on the web.
 The DMCA has an endless number of provisions.
 For most online businesses, the provisions of section 512 are the key.
 These provisions address how copyright infringement matters are handled online for sites hosting user-generated content.
-User generated content is material posted by users of the site.
-For example, videos posted on YouTube represent user-generated content.
+The law defines user-generated content as material users post to a website or app.
+For example, videos a user uploads to YouTube is a form of user-generated content.

-The DMCA is set up in a unique way.
+The DMCA is set up uniquely.
 It is designed to help copyright owners stop the illegal posting of their work and go after those who are doing it.
-At the same time, it creates safe harbor provisions for sites that allow users to post information so long as certain requirements such as the publication of a DMCA agent met.
+At the same time, it creates safe harbor provisions for sites that allow users to post information so long as specific requirements such as the publication of a DMCA agent met.

 DMCA Safe Harbor